 Wilting Point Among Other Causes Of Crop Withering

 Lacking moisture in the root zone is the most common cause of withering, and vegetation survival depends on the root system, soil type, and the temporary or permanent limits for the individual crop.
 If temperatures drop overnight, plants have a chance to recover.
 Yet, combined with other unfavorable circumstances like dry winds or long droughts, yield losses will be even higher.
-Also, crops are especially sensitive to water stress at certain development stages.
-For example, soybeans are the most vulnerable to water stress during the period of flowering to pod filling.
+Also, crops are especially sensitive to water stress at certain stages of plant growth.
+For example, soybeans are the most vulnerable to water stress during the period of flowering to pod filling .

 However, foliage drooping does not always mean the crop has approached the soil wilting point.
 For example, not only water deficiency but overwatering may lead to withering because waterlogged roots are deprived of oxygen and subject to crop diseases like rots.
 So, it is critical to monitor fields and save plants by managing permanent wilting point signs early or avoiding the problem with properly scheduled irrigation events.